Dencun Upgrade

 What is the Dencun Upgrade?

+Dencun is the next planned network upgrade on Ethereum Mainnet which will implement Proto-Danksharding with EIP-4844.
 This introduces transactions that can shard "blobs" of data for scaling L2 chains.

-Dencun is a combination of two upgrades: (1) Deneb, the name for Execution Layer upgrade, and (2) Cancun, the name of the Consensus Layer upgrade.
+Dencun is a combination of two upgrades: (1) Deneb, the name for Consensus Layer upgrade, and (2) Cancun, the name of the Execution Layer upgrade.
+This upgrade will center around EIP-4844, but will also include a few other proposals.

 EIPs Considered For Inclusion